Quick summary

 - The Site is Down: If either your site or the site you’re linking to is down, the links won’t work.
 If it’s your site, you need to fix it quickly to avoid losing traffic and rankings.

 - Change in URL Structure: If you’ve changed your site’s URL structure but didn’t set up redirects, links to those pages will be broken.
-For example, if you changed from https://www.website.com/product to https://www.website.com/category/product, you need to set up redirects to the new URLs.

-How do broken internal links affect SEO?
+How do I fix broken links in WordPress?